jhburns/ExperienceCapture/Documentation/Contributing.md

 ### Transparency

-Transparency is important to make sure that the data captured is valid.
+ It is important to make sure that the data captured is valid, which means transparency of how this functions is a priority.
 This is implemented through everything as code as mentioned before and a discrete build system for the server.
 What that means is given a copy of the Server code, it should identically recreatable without anything irregular coming in to play.

 ## Open A Pull-Request